ethangclark/bar/README.md

 Unlimited FREE access as part of our beta program

-$20 gift card available for students who reach 20% course completion and participate in a short product feedback interview
+Optional: $20 gift card available for students who reach 20% course completion and participate in a short product feedback interview

-Visit summited.ai to get started
+Visit SummitEd.ai to get started

 # Create T3 App

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.